 A landing page is simply any page on your website where you expect your website visitors to ‘land’ or visit.
 With simple websites, the home page of a website also acts as its main landing page.
 Larger websites may have multiple landing pages – such as a page that details specific product or service offerings, or blog posts.
 Landing pages must accomplish two main purposes – (i) Generate Traffic: i.e. to make the website discoverable across the internet via search engines, online ads, or social media to attract visitors (ii) Convert Traffic: i.e. help the visitors to take specific actions on your website (often referred to as a ‘conversion’).
 These ‘conversion actions could be joining your newsletter, purchasing something from you, or contacting you via a form.
 Creating an eye-catching and high conversion landing page might seem like a herculean task, but with this cheat sheet, you will be rest assured that you don’t miss out on any of the important ingredients.

-Even though landing pages share the same goal of increasing conversions, there is no magic mantra that is guaranteed to get results.
+Even though landing pages share the same goal of increasing conversions, there is no silver bullet that is guaranteed to get results.
 The design of your landing page depends on a number of factors like your target audience, and your conversion goals.

 Having said that, landing pages have now been around for as long as the internet.
 Over all these years, digital marketers and user behavior researchers have run extensive quantitative and qualitative tests, to understand the most critical elements of a landing page.
 While creating a landing page is still not an exact science, we can distill down the most important learnings to this cheat sheet.